Skip to content

 What is 16-year term life insurance?

-A 16-year term life insurance policy provides a level premium and a fixed death benefit for 16 years.
-If the insured dies during the term, the policy pays the benefit to the beneficiaries; if the term ends first, coverage typically expires unless renewed or converted.
+A 16-year term life insurance policy provides level premiums and a fixed death benefit for 16 years.
+If the insured dies during the term, beneficiaries receive the payout.
+Comparing broader life insurance rates can help determine how a 16-year term fits into your overall budget.

 Who should consider a 16-year term life insurance policy?